 ZetCode

-C# List to string
+C# List to String

-In this article we show how to convert a List to a string in C#.
+This tutorial demonstrates how to convert a List to a string in C#.

 Program.cs